IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

 Enter passwords for the root and the user prinicipal.
-These principals allow you to use the *kadmin* tool as root or a normal user from any host within your adminstrative domain, for example from a Kafka broker instead of using the local version *kadmin.local* being logged in as as *root* to the KDC.
+These principals allow you to use the *kadmin* tool as root or a normal user from any host within your adminstrative domain, for example from a Kafka broker instead of using the local version *kadmin.local* being logged in as *root* to the KDC.

 ## Configure Kafka servers to be kerberized